 The marriage counselors or the marriage therapist’s recommendations for resolving the issues in marriage depend on the specific situation because no two couples or relationships are alike, even though there are common issues that a lot of couples face.

 Marriage counseling is often not a lengthy process, however, the length and frequency of treatment would be contingent upon the status of your relationship.

 Why consider marriage counseling?

-The following are reasons to consider marriage counseling although this is not an exhaustive list:
+The following are a few reasons to consider marriage counseling although this is not an exhaustive list:

 For the most part, yes, marriage counseling does work.
-If both of you want the marriage and love each other, then marriage counseling can work depending on the situation.
-A willingness to work at your marriage and open up to a professional is a big part of successful counseling.
+If both of you want the marriage and love each other, then marriage counseling can be successful.
+A willingness to work at your marriage and open up to a professional is a big part of successful counseling.lem

 Marriage counseling works because it offers couples:

-- An opportunity to discuss your issues free of judgement
+An opportunity to discuss your issues free of judgment

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.